aria-github/Python_Project/README.md

 # Learning Python
-These are my personal mini-project, result of studying basic Python from Udemy Colt_Steele "The Modern Python3 Bootcamp".
+These are my personal mini-project, result of studying Python from Udemy Colt_Steele "The Modern Python3 Bootcamp".
 I'll track my projects here, with a quick note on what each project does.